nehach028/rest-server/README.md

 A rest api server that process JSON request and send JSON response.If request body is not valid json send error json as response

-# REST API example application
+# REST API application
-The REST API app is described below.
+The REST API app is described below.The request header Content-Type: application/json needs to be selected.

 ## POST Json request